ajalt/clikt/docs/advanced.md

 If you are using [`TermUI`][TermUI] directly, you can also pass your custom console as an argument.

-## Command Line Argument Files ("@-files")
+## Command Line Argument Files ("@argfiles")

-Similar to `javac`, Clikt supports loading command line parameters from a file using the "@-file" syntax.
+Similar to `javac`, Clikt supports loading command line parameters from a file using the "@argfile" syntax.
 You can pass any file path to a command prefixed with `@`, and the file will be expanded into the command line parameters.
 This can be useful on operating systems like Windows that have command line length limits.